-Pilots will be conducted in the cities of Bilbao, Spain; Florence, Italy; Munich, Germany; Prague, Czech Republic; Reading, United Kingdom; and Vienna, Austria.
-Each pilot will offer cooperative mobility services (e.g., dynamic navigation, intermodal routing, and real-time traffic advice) and refine the system based off of user feedback.
+Pilots were conducted in the cities of Bilbao, Spain; Florence, Italy; Munich, Germany; Prague, Czech Republic; Reading, United Kingdom; and Vienna, Austria.
+Each pilot offered cooperative mobility services (e.g., dynamic navigation, intermodal routing, and real-time traffic advice).
+The Co-Cities project budget was \in 3.9 million (\notin 2.0 million from the European Union).
+The project will run through the end of 2014.280